-Last summer, I enjoyed the rare fortune of a primary school reunion, fifteen years after leaving.
-Most of the ten of us who returned to share the evening I had not seen since the age of eleven.
-It was a remarkable quantum leap – an act of re-self-fashioning – and an evening that has left a profound effect on me ever since.
-And yet it is with sorrow and tragedy that this memory is graced here.
+Last summer, I attended a primary school reunion, reuniting with people I hadn’t seen in fifteen years.
+It was a remarkable quantum leap, an act of re-fashioning, and an evening that has left a profound effect on me.
+Yet it is with tragedy that this memory is graced here.

-My young existence is something I am always trying hard to forget.
-My current life derives from my adult existence: university, tutoring, and a social circle formed after the millennium.
-The nerves at having to face an audience of that reviled past were chronic.
-But the company – the lost friends – were welcoming, understanding, and accepting.
+My young existence is something I try hard to forget.
+My adult existence is so very different: university, tutoring, and a social circle formed after the millennium.
+It was chronically nerve-wracking to face an audience of that reviled past.
+But it was like lost friends – they were welcoming, understanding, and accepting.
 There was a sense of belonging that I did not expect, given how they must have remembered me.

-To be there amongst it was a true privilege.
-I sat amongst people who were assured, confident, and successful in their lives, all achieving great things.
+To be there amongst it was a privilege.
+I sat with people who were assured, confident, and successful in their lives, all achieving great things.
 What’s more, they were generous enough as to hope for some great success story from me.
-It was strangely fulfilling to report that the success was none.
+It was strangely fulfilling to report that the success wasn’t there.
 The Keith they envisaged did not exist.
 If they hoped to champion me, instead they found me observing my champions.

-Reaching out has always been difficult though.
-I silently will people to extend their reach, and endeavour to accept it.
+Reaching out has always been difficult, though.
+I silently will people to extend their reach and then endeavour to accept it.
 I was more than happy to travel from London to the event last summer after being invited.
-This winter, despite all the time I’ve spent up North, I could not do the reaching when I was on the doorstep.
+This winter, despite all the time I’ve spent up north, I could not do the reaching when I was on the doorstep.

 Andrew Marvell wrote an unusual elegy for Lord Hastings in 1649 that lacks emotion.
 It reads like Marvell did not know the man, but perhaps wanted to know him better.
 In the consequent inability to connect more deeply than is fitting, he mourns the loss of his kind.
 Thus follows my eulogy for Andy.
 My reaction is gauged by the distance between us, but there was so much to admire.

 He was an active RNLI volunteer: saving lives, always learning, bettering himself.
 Andy got me interested in long-distance running.
-That, I kept and developed, as he clearly did his own skills.
-As someone who is forever fascinated (if a little intimidated) by low-flying planes passing overhead, piloting is to be awed.
+That, I kept and developed, as he did his own skills.
+As someone endlessly fascinated by the low-flying planes passing overhead at Heathrow, I’m completely in awe of piloting.
 His wings of a different sort will take him some place wonderful.

 Laid to rest on 24th February 2011.